AbdulRehman985/aditi-library-management/SRS_Document.md

 ## 13. Approval and Sign-off

 ### 13.1 Client Approval
-This SRS document represents the complete and final agreement between the client and the development team regarding the features, functionality, and scope of the Aditi Library Management System.
+This SRS document represents the complete and final agreement between the client and the development team regarding the features, functionality, and scope of the ITMS Library Management System.

 **Client Representative:**
 - Name: Abhishek Singh Kushwaha